Overview

 3

-This course examines industrial and business protocols' implementation, strengths, and weaknesses.
-Topics include networking security protocols, advanced routing and intrusion detection/prevention.
+This course provides an examination of the implementation, strengths, and weaknesses of both industrial protocols and business protocols.
+Topics include: networking security protocols, advanced routing, and intrusion detection/prevention.

 Pre-requisites: